johannschopplich/nuxt-vitalizer/README.md

 ## Credits

-- All the discussions and contributions in the [Nuxt GitHub issue](https://github.com/nuxt/nuxt/issues/18376) that inspired this module.
+- All the discussions and contributions in the Nuxt GitHub [issue #14584](https://github.com/nuxt/nuxt/issues/14584) and [issue #18376](https://github.com/nuxt/nuxt/issues/18376) that inspired this module.

 ## License